ctb/titus-blog/src/trinity-in-silico-normalize.rst

 emerged `here
 <http://trinityrnaseq.sourceforge.net/trinity_insilico_normalization.html>`__,

-The observation that diginorm performed as a prefilter for Trinity concerned me, obviously, because we have `a preprint
+The observation that diginorm performed poorly as a prefilter for Trinity concerned me, obviously, because we have `a preprint
 <http://arxiv.org/abs/1203.4802>`__ saying that it works quite well
 :).
 I couldn't get enough specifics for me to replicate their bad